Naturhistoriska/birdscanner/data/README.md

 # Prepare reference data

-    # - Last modified: tis apr 23, 2019  03:46
+    # - Last modified: tis apr 30, 2019  12:59
     # - Sign: JN

 ## Data preparation and data reduction

-    # The command used here only needs to be done once for the reference set of alignments.
+    # The following commands only needs to be done once for the reference set of alignments.
     #
     # Any genome (scaffold) fasta files should be placed in the `data/genomes` folder,
     # and be named `<uniqeshortname>.fasta`, for example: `AbucgeM_genome.fasta`.